What should I do when I leave the courtroom?

 6 Fla.
 Stat. § 784.0487(5)

-Either you or the respondent can file in court at any time to modify (change) or dissolve (dismiss) the injunction.1 The judge will decide, after hearing both sides, whether or not to take the action requested.
+Either you or the respondent can file in court at any time to change (modify) or dismiss (dissolve) the injunction.1 To extend your injunction, before the order expires you can file a motion for extension and indicate if you want the order to be extended for a specific period of time or until it is “modified or dissolved” by the court.2 The judge will decide, after hearing both sides, whether or not to take the action requested.

 What can I do to be safe besides getting an injunction?